 Now, I’ve only been involved in this community for a couple years.
-The things I’ve listen below are what I, as a poor person, find trouble with.
+The things I’ve listed below are what I, as a poor person, find trouble with.
 I’m sure it’s an incomplete list!
-If you’ve experienced judgement or exclusion in this community in other ways, please comment below!
+If you’ve experienced judgment or exclusion in this community in other ways, please comment below!

 No-spending and savings challenges

 Bridget has already denounced the popular saving challenges because of the inefficiency of the strategy in general.
 But “challenges” proposing a specific, proposed amount of money saved each week are always at least a little presumptuous.

 I’m sure to many it doesn’t seem like a huge deal to put aside a couple of dollars each week.
 But more most people in poverty, each week is already down to the dollar.
 I’ve used the last two dollars in my bank account to buy bread more times than I can count.

 A little bit of money is still money.
 And many of us don’t have a choice when it comes to how we use our money.

 Judgment towards those who are financially “behind”

 The personal finance world is structured around milestones we should all work towards.
 People are encouraged to have a specific amount of money saved for retirement at each age or to aim to follow their age demographic’s average in statistics such as net worth and salary.